 This outdoor stage is very important – they need to go through a winter because it keeps them on the same schedule as the moths in the wild.
 When they hatch, there need to be other moths hatching so they have partners to mate with.
 If you keep them inside in your warm house, the adults will emerge in the middle of the winter.

 The next spring the moths will emerge sometime between the middle of May and the middle of June.
 The warmer the weather, the earlier the moths will emerge.
 If you’ve kept the cocoons in the refrigerator, put them outside once the weather starts to warm up – usually around the end of March.
 When it gets close to the right time for them to emerge, check the cocoons every day to be sure not to miss them.
 It’s a good idea to keep the cocoons outside at least until they start hatching to be sure they are in sync with the wild moths.

 The moths will usually emerge in the middle of the day, and spend the day pumping up and drying their wings.
 Here is a series of photos of a moth emerging.
 This happens very fast – it takes less than a minute – so this is the only time I’ve been able to watch it.

 By the time it gets dark they’re ready to fly.

 Now you have to know if you have a male or a female moth.
 Males have very large, feathery antennae.
 Female antennae are much thinner.
-Here are some photos to help you see the difference.
+Here are two photos to help you see the difference.

 If you have a male, release it when it gets dark.
 If you let it go in the light, it will be visible to predators and it may get eaten.